 A: The goal is to show the admissions committee that you’re able to put others before yourself.

-Q: When volunteering or shadowing, is it better to have a scheduled basis or straight in a week like on a trip or at a camp?
+Q: When volunteering or shadowing, is it better to have a scheduled basis or to do it all in one week like on a trip or at a camp?

 A: It’s the quality of the experience, not quantity.
-It’s not just something you put on your application but there to get a letter of recommendation from somebody.
+It’s not just something you put on your application, but you’re there to experience something of impact you can write about, and maybe to get a letter of recommendation from somebody.

 Q: Can you get a letter of recommendation if your volunteering is not medically related?

-A: If you can get a stellar recommendation from somebody even if they’re not a physician but can speak about qualities as a human being and possible qualities as a physician, get the letter.
+A: If you can get a stellar recommendation from somebody—even if they’re not a physician, but they can speak to your qualities as a human being and possible qualities as a physician—then get the letter.
 It doesn’t hurt.